idealparable/BibleQ/DidLazarusWriteJohn.md

 I'll try to walk through a lot of examples of similar wordings in John and 1/2/3 John later.

-First, let's focus on most of the pro-Lazarus-as-DiLoved arguments that I've been able to find from some promoters online.
+First, let's focus on most of the pro-Lazarus-as-DiscipleLoved arguments that I've been able to find from some promoters online.

 ## Non-LiterALL